-Overnight shipping is the quickest delivery option offered by couriers that guarantee customers will receive their order on the next business day.
+Next-day shipping is the quickest delivery option offered by carriers that guarantees customers will receive their order on the following business day.

 This is often synonymous with next-day delivery or one-day shipping; however, exact delivery dates depend on when the order is placed.

-Overnight shipping is an expedited shipping option that involves several steps to ensure customers receive their orders within a short timeframe.
+Next-day shipping is an express shipping option that involves several steps to ensure customers receive their order within a short timeframe.

-1. The order must be placed before the overnight delivery cut-off time.
+1. The order must be placed before the delivery cut-off time.

-In order to have true overnight delivery, a customer must place an order before the overnight delivery cut-off time.
-Establishing a delivery cut-off time gives you plenty of buffer time for order processing, picking, packing, courier pick-up, and delivery.
+In order to have true next-day delivery, a customer must place an order before the delivery cut-off time.
+Establishing a delivery cut off time gives you plenty of buffer time for order processing, picking, packing, carrier pick-up, and delivery.

-2. You or your fulfillment partner prepare the overnight delivery order for courier pick up.
+2. You or your fulfilment partner prepares the next-day delivery order for carrier pick up.

-3. The courier picks up and processes the parcel.
+3. The carrier picks up and processes the parcel.

-When the courier receives the package, it will be sorted along with other overnight shipping orders and routed to its final destination.
+When the carrier receives the package, it will be sorted along with other next-day shipping orders and routed to its final destination.

-4. The package is transported to an overnight delivery hub.
+4. The package is transported to a next-day delivery hub.

 Once routed, the parcel will be sent to the hub closest to the end customer overnight.
-Overnight orders are, like the name suggests, shipped overnight via ground or air transit in order to make it to the customer on the next business day.
+Next-day orders are, like the name suggests, shipped overnight in order to make it to the customer on the next business day.

 5. The customer receives their order the next day!

-Most major carriers have overnight delivery options to satisfy both business owners and customers.
+Most major carriers have next-day delivery options to satisfy both business owners and customers.

 4 benefits of overnight shipping